aar2dee2/ButterBeer/tomorrow.md

         3. remove edit DinePost option for now - can make all pages except `edit` accessible in the router.ex file

 4. Create and add Butter Beer logo

+Removed place_id from DinePost.changeset, so the dinepost is now getting added to db, but only with description - the place details from google maps API are not there in the parameters, even though they show up correctly on the template.

+was also getting error in the dinepost index template as dinepost.url is not a field.
+Need to fix this later - connect to the website from the places table for the respective place_id

 [`.eq()`](https://api.jquery.com/eq-selector/)
 selector is an index-based selector, i.e. it will return the element matching the index specified.
 To fetch all rows in a table that have a specific value in a column, use the [.filter()]() method